 #36 The good news is that there are plenty of ATMs to withdraw Shekels and many offices to exchange money if you prefer.
 We always prefer to withdraw money with our Revolut card, as it’s easily the safest and least expensive way to get local currency.

-You should note that in Israel, some ATMs charge withdrawal fees, while others don’t.
+You should note that in Israel, some ATMs charge withdrawal fees while others don’t.
 The ATMs next to stores tend to charge, and the ones in the banks tend to be free.
-So, we used to go the several bank ATMs until we find one that didn’t charge a fee.
+So, we used to go the several bank ATMs until we found one that didn’t charge a fee.

-On the other hand, the vast majority of stores, restaurants, parks, and so on accept payment with card, debit, or credit.
-Even when it’s a relatively small amount.
+On the other hand, most stores, restaurants, parks, and so on accept payment with card, debit, or credit even when it’s a relatively small amount.

 How much does it cost to travel to Israel?

-#37 One of the most important things you need to know before going to Israel is that it’s very expensive to travel to Israel!
-This is a country that doesn’t really have cheap things, it’s truly all-around expensive.
-It’s globally expensive, whereas Tel Aviv and Jerusalem are a bit more expensive than the rest of the country, but we didn’t really find any regions which were cheap.
+#37 One of the most important things you need to know before going to Israel is that traveling to Israel is very expensive!
+This country doesn’t really have cheap things, it’s truly all-around expensive.
+It’s globally expensive, whereas Tel Aviv and Jerusalem are a bit more expensive than the rest of the country, but we didn’t really find any cheap regions.

-During our trip to Israel, we spent 76 USD per person per day, traveling as a couple.
+During our trip to Israel, we spent 76 USD per person daily, traveling as a couple.
 As usual, we stayed in cheap hostels and guest houses and tried to eat locally, and often street food, yet it’s one of the most expensive destinations we have ever been to.
 Jordan also ended up becoming really expensive.

 Apart from the flights, these 76 USD include absolutely every expense we had during the trip – including souvenirs, gifts, bank fees, and anything you can think of.
-Thus it should be a good base to calculate how much much you need to travel to Israel – as long as you are a budget traveler like us.
+Thus it should be a good base to calculate how much you need to travel to Israel – as long as you are a budget traveler like us.
 If not, the 75 USD can easily become 150 USD or more, even without splurging.

 Best saving tips when you travel to Israel